 Myth: Social Security is funded until 2037

-The trust fund, the ledger on which Social Security records all the surplus payroll taxes collected from wage-earners over the years, is large enough that the program need not ask for extra money to pay benefits until 2037, the year that the trust fund “runs dry” if nothing changes.
+The Social Security trust fund is large enough that the program need not ask for extra money to pay benefits until 2037, the year that the trust fund “runs dry” if nothing changes.
 But that’s not the same as being funded — at least not in a way that has any economic meaning.

 As you might know, the trust fund consists of IOUs from the Treasury to the Social Security system.
 When Social Security needs money beyond what it expects to collect in payroll taxes, it can redeem some of these IOUs.
 But it’s not as if the trust fund is like having a giant 401(k).
 It’s more like having daddy’s credit card.